aws-samples/aws-modernization-with-launchdarkly/content/035_module_1/36_create_deploy.md

 In this step we will give our new service a name - `my-aws-workshop-app`.

-Under Environment variables, enter the Key as `REACT_APP_LD_CLIENT_ID`, and the value as the client-side ID from the LaunchDarkly.
+Under Environment variables, enter the Key as `REACT_APP_LD_SDK_KEY`, and the value as the client-side ID from the LaunchDarkly.

 Leave the rest of these settings as defaults.